psuanm5030/beautiful-jekyll/skills.md

 In the last few years, I have embraced learning a variety of new "things" to build out my personal skill-set, while giving myself the breadth of knowledge to be able to tackle any problem or approach any scenario with an expansive mindset.

-I created this master listing for myself, as I frequently found myself listing my skills in various places, often forgetting a few "things" that I actually had some experience with or knowledge of.  *I also wanted to document some of my key intangible strengths, because these are often underappreciated and forgotten, despite their huge value to myself or my clients.*
+I created this master listing for myself, as I frequently found myself listing my skills in various places, often forgetting a few "things" that I actually had some experience with or knowledge of.  *I also wanted to document some of my key intangible strengths, because these are often under-appreciated and forgotten, despite their huge value to myself or my clients.*

 Without further ado, here is my listing the "things" that I felt I had experienced enough to consider it part of **my repertoire.**